mike-french/myrex/README.md

 along _all_ these outgoing edges at once.

 All possible traversals are explored in parallel.
+A traversal will terminate if a process applies a rule that does not match the input.
-Processes implementing rules that do not match the input cause the traversal to terminate.
-A traversal that reaches the final process having consumed all the input returns a successful match of the input.
+A traversal that reaches the final process after consuming all the input, will return a successful match of the input.

 The runtime execution of the process network depends on the Erlang BEAM scheduler being _fair,_